 - the ways authorities can minimise the likelihood of a challenge.

-We also deliver training to bidders and procuring authorities on the PCR and the rights and remedies for bidders if things go wrong.
+We also deliver public procurement training to bidders and procuring authorities on the PCR and the rights and remedies for bidders if things go wrong.

 Who do we help?

-We work with authorities and bidders on procurement issues throughout the process and advise all parties to procurement disputes if and when they arise.
+We work with authorities and bidders on procurement issues throughout the process and advise all parties with regard to public procurement disputes if and when they arise.